5. Help with emergency costs

 The smallest amount you can borrow is £100.
 The most you can get is:

 - £348 if you’re single

 - £464 if you’re part of a couple

 - £812 if you have children

-- have any savings over £1,000.
-Your first £1,000 of savings will be ignored, but the loan amount you are offered will be reduced by £1 for every £1 you have over that first £1,000.
+- whether you have any savings over £1,000.
+Your first £1,000 of savings will be ignored, but the budgeting advance you are offered will be reduced by £1 for every £1 you have over that first £1,000.

 To get a Budgeting Advance, you must have:

-- been getting Universal Credit, Employment and Support Allowance, Income Support, Jobseeker’s Allowance or State Pension Credit for 6 months or more, unless you need the money to help you start a new job or keep an existing job
+- been getting Universal Credit, income-related Employment and Support Allowance, Income Support, income-based Jobseeker’s Allowance or State Pension Credit for 6 months or more, unless you need the money to help you start a new job or keep an existing job.